American Horticultural Society

-The American Horticultural Society (AHS) is a nonprofit, membership-based organization that promotes American horticulture.
-It is headquartered at River Farm in Alexandria, Virginia.
+The American Horticultural Society (AHS) is an American nonprofit membership organization devoted to horticulture and gardening education.
+Founded in 1922, it has been headquartered since 1973 at River Farm, a historic property in Fairfax County, Virginia, near Alexandria.

 History

-Established in 1922, the AHS is one of the oldest national gardening organizations in the United States.
-Today's organization resulted from the merger of three gardening groups: the current namesake American Horticultural Society, the National Horticultural Society, and the American Horticultural Council.
+The society was founded in Washington, D.C., in 1922.
+In June 1926, it merged with the National Horticultural Society of America and retained the American Horticultural Society name.
+A further merger with the American Horticultural Council took place in 1960, again under the AHS name.

+The National Horticultural Society began publishing The National Horticultural Magazine in 1922.
+Following the 1926 merger, the periodical was published by the American Horticultural Society.

+In 1997, AHS president H. Marc Cathey developed the AHS Plant Heat Zone Map as a complement to the USDA Plant Hardiness Zone Map.
+Its 12 zones are based on the average annual number of days with temperatures above 86 F, using National Weather Service records from 1974 to 1995.

 Publications

 In addition to publishing horticultural reference books, the organization publishes a bi-monthly magazine, The American Gardener, which is a member benefit.
 The American Horticultural Society also publishes a monthly online e-bulletin.

 Education

 The AHS Garden Shop has many educational materials available.

 The American Horticultural Society conducts various events annually, to educate and inspire gardeners.
 Each summer the AHS conducts the National Children and Youth Garden Symposium, which is a forum for educators, garden designers, community leaders, and children’s gardening advocates to network and collaborate on techniques and practices to engage children with the natural world.

 Education is further instilled in the Society’s internship program, which hires interns in editorial/communications, member programs, and horticulture.